-Prioritised SDG Exposure: Worcestershire's initial exposures to the Fund's prioritised SDGs(£ Million as defined by the SDG 2000 benchmark. as defined by the Pensions Committee in a Pensions for Purpose workshop in May 2020.
+as defined by the SDG2000 benchmark. as defined by the Pensions Committee in a Pensions for Purpose workshop in May 2020

-2.252.27 The outcome of the reports were reported to the March 2021 Pensions Committee at which a number of key recommendations and next steps / future plans were agreed which are publicly available for all our members.

-2.262.28 An ESG 2021 review workshop was provided for members on the 2^{nd of} February 2022 delivered by 'Pensions for Purpose' to ensure consistency of approach.
-The review entailed:-

-- Progress against the ESG Recommendations approved by Pensions Committee in March 2021 - Focussed presentations from 3 of our listed managers on how effective their ESG strategies had been - Presentation from LGPSC on the outcomes of the Funds second Climate Risk report - Discussions and debate on the way forward for the next 12 to 18 months
+- 2.27 These initiatives were reported to the March 2021 Pensions Committee at which a number of key recommendations and next steps / future plans were agreed which are publicly available for all our members. - 2.28 An ESG 2021 review workshop was provided for members on the 2nd of February 2022 delivered by 'Pensions for Purpose' to ensure consistency of approach.
+The review included: - Reviewing progress against the ESG Recommendations approved by the Pensions Committee in March 2021 - Focussed presentations from 3 of our listed managers on how effective their ESG strategies had been - A presentation from LGPSC on the outcomes of the Fund's second Climate Risk report - Discussions and debate on the way forward for the next 12 to 18 months